Anderson localization on quantum graphs coded by elements of a subshift of finite type

 \section{Positivity of the Lyapunov exponent.
 Large deviations}

-The proof of Theorem~\ref{mainthm} is based on positivity of the Lyapunov exponent established in \cite{Saf}.
-Note that the conditions on $\mu$ in \cite{Saf} were weaker than in Theorem~\ref{mainthm}.
-We assumed that $\mu$ has a local product structure.
-Let us now give a formal definition of a measure having this property.
-We first define the spaces of semi-infinite sequences
+The proof of Theorem~\ref{mainthm} hinges on the positivity of the Lyapunov exponent, a property established in \cite{Saf}.
+Crucially, the conditions on \(\mu \) in \cite{Saf} were even weaker than those required here; it sufficed to assume that \(\mu \) exhibits a local product structure.

+To formalize this structural property, we first partition the underlying dynamics into the past and the future.
+Let \(\Omega _{+}\) and \(\Omega _{-}\) denote the spaces of semi-infinite sequences:

 Then using the natural projection $\pi_\pm$ from $\Omega$ onto $\Omega_\pm$, we define $\mu_\pm=(\pi_\pm)_*\mu$ on $\Omega_\pm$ to be the pushforward measures of $\mu$.
 After that, for each $1\leq j\leq \ell$, we introduce the cylinder sets